Thriftpy/archer/docs/source/index.rst

+.. _index:

 :orphan:

 Welcome to Archer
 =================

-Archer: develop thrift rpc application the flask way
+Archer: develop Thrift RPC service the Flask way
 ----------------------------------------------------

 Welcome to Archer's documentation.
 This documentation is divided into